Product Mix Pricing Strategies Explained with Examples

 • The base price gives the impression that a product is cheaper.

 Setting prices for two complementary products where one is the main product and the other is necessary for the functioning of the main product is referred to as captive product pricing.
-Companies sell the main product at a low price to entice customers to buy the product in the first place.
+Companies often sell the main product at a low price to entice customers to buy the product in the first place.

-The benefit of Captive Product Pricing:
+Benefits of Captive Product Pricing

 • Many customers fall for the attractive price of the main product.